ting11222001/TechBridge-Invoice-app/docs/DEPLOYMENT.md

    ng build --configuration production
    ```
 4. Set root directory: `./`
-5. No environment variables needed — the production API URL is baked into `environment.prod.ts`
+5. No environment variables needed, the production API URL is baked into `environment.prod.ts`

 ### How environment switching works